 "And I just went, 'Why is everything in E?'
 And James [Hetfield] looked at me like he wanted to kill me and he says, 'It's the lowest note.'
 And I’m going, ‘Oh.’ ”

 Rock continued, "I said, 'So Sabbath de-tunes, and Motley de-tuned to D [on the Rock-produced 1989 album Dr. Feelgood].
 Have you ever done that?'
 'No.' Well, I said, ‘Just de-tune down to D.'

-“So they de-tuned down to D, and the next song was Sad But True [head here for a detailed look at how to get Hetfield’s monstrous rhythm guitar tone on the song], and they just played it once and it was just, like, 'Holy fuck.'
+“So they de-tuned down to D, and the next song was Sad But True, and they just played it once and it was just, like, 'Holy fuck.'

 “They started to like me a little bit on that day.
 Just a little bit.
 I think they started having lunch with me.
 You know, we just kind of talked about it, and they knew they wanted to change things up."

 While Rock may have been prescient when it came to the idea of having Metallica tune down, he also revealed he had something of a blind spot regarding the album’s breakout smash single, Enter Sandman.

 “I remember Lars [Ulrich] saying, “Well, Sandman is the single,” Rock said.
 “And I’m going, ‘What?’

 "To me it was like, I didn’t get it yet.
 Because all the lyrics weren’t there.
 I was thinking Holier Than Thou, only because that kind of energy was up-tempo and that kind of works for me.
 What do I know?

 “It ended up being Sandman, obviously a good choice.”